Katczajk/ts3-plugin/README.md

 ## Version 0.1 Masterbranch

-- declare names in head with #define -> better reading
+- declare names in head with #define -> better reading (marked comment in plugin.c)